oliviawestmacottssw/SSW.Rules.Content/rules/production---do-you-manage-audience-interactivity/rule.md

 ---

 One of the hardest things to deal with when presenting to an audience is the correct way to deal with questions.
-​Try and give firm guidelines when you start as to the correct way to ask a question.
+Try and give firm guidelines when you start as to the correct way to ask a question.

 SPEAKER: "No questions please.
 Ask your questions at the end"